 Hurdle by Helton's side ahead of HOF induction after 29-year friendship

-DENVER -- The connection was immediate between Todd Helton, who will be inducted into the National Baseball Hall of Fame on Sunday afternoon, and Clint Hurdle, who served him as a Minor League and Major League hitting coach and manager with the Rockies -- but more importantly as a mentor and a friend.
+DENVER -- The connection was immediate between Todd Helton, who was inducted into the National Baseball Hall of Fame on Sunday afternoon, and Clint Hurdle, who served him as a Minor League and Major League hitting coach and manager with the Rockies -- but more importantly as a mentor and a friend.

 “That started my rookie year in the cages, where we would go down, we'd start talking, getting ready to hit,” Helton recalled Wednesday while driving to the airport that serves Knoxville, Tenn., with his mother in the passenger’s seat.
 “Next thing you know, we've been sitting there talking for 30 minutes.
 And then I’d grab my bat and we’d walk back up.
 So we ran our mouths a lot in there.